luizbizzio/tuya-smart-plug-exporter/README.md

 ## Notes 📝

-- **Automatic Version Detection:** The script automatically tries different versions to ensure connectivity.
-No manual adjustment is needed for the version.
+- **Automatic Version Detection:** The script automatically tries different versions of the Tuya protocol to ensure connectivity.
+Manual adjustment is not needed for the version.

 - **Configuration:** Ensure that device IPs, IDs, and local keys are correctly configured.
 You can verify these settings in the configuration section of the script.

 ## License